 “Think Like a Monk” by Jay Shetty

 All of us can’t reject the material world and become monks.
 So, what if we could continue to live our everyday life but with a monk mindset?
 It would be perfect.
 That’s precisely the premise of this book.
-Jay Shetty makes wisdom accessible for his readers with his book.
+Jay Shetty makes wisdom accessible to his readers with his book.
 He shares lessons on relationships, work, ambition, heartbreak, trauma, and so much more.
 Some things are in our control, and some are not.
-The key is to focus on the things we have control over, and that is our mind.
+The key is to focus on the things we have control over, and that is our minds.
 Thus, this book will empower you with ancient wisdom customized into tiny baby steps so you can put them into action and live a life free of anxiety.
 You can get the book here! 📖

 “Me Before You” by Jojo Moyes

 If you are ready to cry yourself to devastation, then pick this book.
-‘Me Before You,’ is a romance novel that explores the story of Louisa Clark, aka Lou and Will Traynor.
+‘Me Before You,’ is a romance novel that explores the story of Louisa Clark, aka Lou, and Will Traynor.
 A terrible motorcycle accident leaves Will Traynor devasted.
 His mother appoints Lou to keep him company and cheer him up.
 The two start on a rough note but eventually fall in love.
 However, it’s just not a love story.
 It’s so much more than that.
 It’s about exploring new possibilities in life, growing, and finding your higher self.
 The writing is fluid and straightforward, making it perfectly beginner-friendly.
 You can get the book here! 📖

 “Love for Imperfect Things: How to Accept Yourself in a World Striving for Perfection” by Haemin Sunim